wgoode3/Modular-Flask-Friends/instructions.md

 ```
 Now go back to ```localhost:5000``` and test that all of the routes can still be easily reached.
 ## Part 4
 The next step is to create a new file called views.py.
-You will be moving the functions that were fomrerly associated with the decorators ```@app.route('/foo')``` functions into views.py.
+You will be moving the functions that were formerly associated with the decorators ```@app.route('/foo')``` functions into views.py.
 ```python
 # in a new file views.py